By John Sullivan

 Jamie Wong readily admitted to bringing in the puzzle, but despite the staggering proof to the contrary, he was adamant that a solution existed.
 He said our solvers all shared a fatal flaw.

-After a few hints, Emily and I did find the answer[^4].
+After a few hints, Emily and I did find the answer4You don’t really want me to give you the answer do you?
+That would be boring..
 Which was good, because none of us had gotten any work done for awhile.